aaronspringer/TextBookSocial/README.md

 Run TextBook Social by downloading from the release page

-`I am trying to figure out how to use github properly, so it may or may not be there`'

 - Upon initial run, the program will create a database file in the same directory as the executable
 - If no ```DB_ENCRYPTION_KEY``` is set, the program will fail to encrypt the database file
 - Email functionality requires ```EMAIL_KEY```, which I can provide per request